Little Bit of Life

 Little Bit of Life is the fourth studio album by American country music artist Craig Morgan.
-Released in late 2006 on the independent Broken Bow Records label, the album produced three singles for him on the Billboard Hot Country Songs chart.
+It was released on October 31, 2006 by Broken Bow Records.
+The album produced three singles for him on the Billboard Hot Country Songs chart.
 The title track and lead single from the album reached a peak of No. 7, while "Tough", its follow-up, peaked at No. 11.
 The third and final single, "International Harvester", reached No. 10.
 The album was certified Gold in February 2017.